-c.
+g.
 Each judge shall complete the ballot indicating the winning debater, reason(s) for the decision, appropriate speaker points for each debater, and a written critique of the debate.
 The decision as to who won the round, and the completed ballot, must be turned in to the tournament headquarters within fifteen (15) minutes after the end of the second affirmative rebuttal.

-Judges are not prohibited from oral critiques and/or disclosure of their decision to the debaters.
+h.
+Judges are prohibited to disclose their decisions to debaters.
 All judges, including those who are school coaches, shall be available for all rounds including all elimination rounds.

-- d.
-Judges shall not converse with anyone, other than the debaters themselves, prior to submitting their decisions for a given round to the tournament manager. - e.
-Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition. - f.
-Judges in any round must be at least four years removed from any affiliation with a team in that round.
+i.
+Judges shall not converse with anyone, other than the debaters themselves, prior to submitting their decisions for a given round to the tournament manager. j.
+Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition.

+k.
+Judges in any out-round must be at least four years removed from any affiliation with a team in that round.
 Judges are expected to notify the contest manager of any conflicts of interest prior to the start of competition.